Sphinx-Galaxy/crt/README.md

 In the 'configs' folder are several configurations from practical radiation test and also a few example configurations.
 Additionally a python script 'LBJ_to_CRT.py' can be used to generate a labjack configuration from a *.csv file derived from the Labjack_Setup.xlsx.

+The program features 'dummy data' which can be enabled and disabled via the 'DUMMY_DATA' flag in the projection configuration file.

 # Docker

 In case you don't want to setup stuff by yourself, use the docker file: